-The main question I get around this time from our LSAT Prep students is: When should I start studying for the June LSAT?
+One of the most common questions I get around this time of year from our LSAT Prep students is: When should I start studying for the June LSAT?
 You may be wondering the same thing just about now, so let's discuss.

-Each student has different LSAT prep needs.
-For instance, I've known students who only need a couple months to prepare and end up rocking the exam—while I ended up studying for the exam for a whopping six months until I felt I was ready.
+Every student has different LSAT prep needs.
+For instance, I've known students who only need a couple of months to prepare and end up rocking the exam—while I ended up studying for the exam for a whopping six months until I felt I was ready.
 The tough part is that there's no way of knowing if you're truly ready until you take the test.

 Remember that LSAT prep courses give you the tools you need to conquer the LSAT.
-But, it's your responsibility to whittle and wear them down.
+But, it's your responsibility to use those tools to build a solid test base.
 Don't fall into the trap that many LSAT students fall into by thinking that finishing their LSAT prep course is enough to get them to their target score.
 While an LSAT prep course presents a structure of content to work through, you're in charge of putting the real hours in.

-And the best part about the June LSAT is that even if you do find that you're not ready in June, you can still take the October 2015 LSAT and send in your applications early on in the admissions process.
-Further, even if you need more time than that, you have the option of taking the December 2015 LSAT!
+And the best part about the June LSAT is that even if you do find that you're not ready in June, you can still take a fall 2022 LSAT and send in your applications early on in the admissions process.
+Further, even if you need more time than that, you have the option of taking the December 2022 LSAT!

 So, what should you do between now and when you begin your June LSAT studying?